 - Forgetting to consider earnings and deductions due to taxes

-Take note that these are matters that can easily be avoided with a keen eye.
 However, given the sheer volume of employees and files involved in the entire process, mistakes are bound to happen.
 This is especially true if the person in charge of payroll has other duties to attend to.
-This makes it all the more important to be aware at all times and not be complacent.
+If anything, hiring another payroll professional or outsourcing your payroll can be a viable solution to the issue.

 Late or incorrect deposits